ldn-softdev/jtc/User Guide.md

 ## Displaying JSON
 ### Pretty printing
-If no argument given, `jtc` will expect an input JSON from the `<stdin>`, otherwise JSON is read from the file(s) pointed by the argumen(t). `jtc` will parse and validate input JSON and upon a successful validation will output:
+If no argument given, `jtc` will expect an input JSON from the `<stdin>`, otherwise JSON is read from the file(s) pointed by the argument(s). `jtc` will parse and validate input JSON and upon a successful validation will output:
 ```bash
 bash $ <ab.json jtc
 {